stevomusembi/Ktech-site/README.md

 # ktech website project
-A website for a IT company.
+Project to create a website for a IT company.